atlarge-research/librnr/README.md

 ## Replay

+Before you can start replaying user input traces, please follow these steps:

+- Turn off "Display off" and "Sleep mode" in your Quest settings under Settings > System > Power.

 To replay a trace, set the library mode to REPLAY in the `ListShims` function in `layer_shims.cpp` and recompile.
 A trace will now automatically be played back when you start an OpenXR application.
 When the trace ends, control is returned to the physical controllers.